marsalah003/Pathfinding-Visualizer/README.md

-Welcome to my Pathfinding Visualisor!!!
+# Welcome to my Pathfinding Visualisor!!!

 Pathfinding Visualizer
 Welcome to Pathfinding Visualizer!
-I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
-You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/
+This application was heavily inspired by Clement Mihailescu's [video of projects that got him into Google](https://www.youtube.com/watch?v=n4t_-NjY_Sg&ab_channel=Cl%C3%A9mentMihailescu) in which one of his projects is a pathfinding visualisation tool.

+This visualisation tool can be accessed [here](https://marsalah003.github.io/Pathfinding-Visualizer)

 Meet the Algorithms
 This application supports the following algorithms:

 Dijkstra's Algorithm (weighted): the father of pathfinding algorithms; guarantees the shortest path

-A Search* (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm
+A Search\* (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm

-Greedy Best-first Search (weighted): a faster, more heuristic-heavy version of A*; does not guarantee the shortest path
+Greedy Best-first Search (weighted): a faster, more heuristic-heavy version of A\*; does not guarantee the shortest path

-Swarm Algorithm (weighted): a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path

-Convergent Swarm Algorithm (weighted): the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path

 Bidirectional Swarm Algorithm (weighted): Swarm from both sides; does not guarantee the shortest path

 Breath-first Search (unweighted): a great algorithm; guarantees the shortest path

 Depth-first Search (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path

-On top of the pathfinding algorithms listed above, I implemented a Recursive Division Maze Generation algorithm.